 There are two points of interest near Ocotillo, California, Painted Gorge and Fossil Canyon.

 Painted Gorge, located on the eastern side of the Coyote Mountains, consists of sedimentary, metamorphic and igneous rocks.
-Heat and movement over time has created fantastic shapes and colors.
-Oranges, reds, purples, and mauves mixed with browns and blacks create a palette of color as the sun illuminates and plays shadows upon this geologic wonder called the Painted Gorge.
+Heat and movement over time have created fantastic shapes and colors.
+Oranges, reds, purples, and mauves mixed with browns and blacks create a palette of color as the sun illuminates and plays shadows upon this geologic wonder called Painted Gorge. (map link)

-If you are visiting the Ocotillo area or just passing by, both Fossil Canyon and Painted Gorge are worth visiting.
-Hiking or walking in these areas provides good views of the geological structures and allows you to fully enjoy the scenery.
-When were were there a Apache helicopter flow low over the area.
-Got this picture, alway have your camera ready we didn't hear it coming until it was about 200 yards away.
+If you're visiting the Ocotillo area or just passing by, both Fossil Canyon and Painted Gorge are worth visiting.
+Hiking, or just walking here, will give you great views of the geologic structures and allow you to fully enjoy the scenery.
+An Apache helicopter flew low over us the day we were there.
+We got this picture; that's a lesson to always have your camera ready – we didn't hear it coming until it was about 200 yards away.

-Here is a short video of the area that shows what you will see when visit.
+Here's a short video that shows what you can expect to see when you visit.

 Notes: The BLM manages Painted Gorge and has designated it a limited use area.
-However, some sections of the gorge are privately owned.
+Be aware though, that some sections of the gorge are privately owned.
 Both the Painted Gorge and Fossil Canyon areas are included in the BLM Access Guide #22.
 See Map.

 In 1916, a study called "The Reef-Coral Fauna of Carrizo Creek Imperial County, California, and Its Significance" was published by Thomas Wayland Vaughn.
 The study was based on fossils found in Fossil Canyon by Dr. Stephen Bowers which he had sent to Washington for identification.
 The study revealed that "The Carrizo Creek reef-coral fauna is Atlantic, not Pacific, in its affinities."
 During Eocene and Oligocene times the Atlantic and Pacific were connected by a passageway somewhere in the region of Central America.
 After the passage closed the Atlantic coral left in the Pacific became extinct.
 The fossil remains found in Carrizo Mountain are the only evidence that this coral once existed in the Pacific.